bparanj/crystal/security/kali/kali-lab.md

 ### Example Ansible Playbook for Your Scenario

-Here’s how you might convert your current shell-based provisioning into an Ansible playbook:
+Here’s how you can convert your current shell-based provisioning into an Ansible playbook:

 ```yaml
 ---